 f) Where the Distance Tie-Break does not produce a clear outcome (i.e. two children live precisely the same distance from the school), the place will be determined by random allocation supervised by a person independent of the school.

 g) Places offered are subject to course availability and we reserve the right to withdraw courses at short notice if they fail to recruit sufficient numbers.
 All offers expire after the stated enrolment date.

 h) Late applications will only be considered where there are a surplus of places in the Academy and in the required courses once the over subscription criteria has been applied.

 3. Waiting Lists

 3.1 Waiting lists for Year 12 students will be maintained until the end of the Autumn term of the Academic Year.
 Additions to the waiting list will be ranked in line with the published oversubscription criteria.

-- January - closing date for application is the last Friday of January.
+c) January - closing date for applications is Thursday 10th January 2019.
 External applicants must ensure that Supplementary information sheet is completed and submitted by their current predicted grades are submitted by their school.

 b) Any other admission authorities for primary, special and secondary schools located within the relevant area for consultation set out by the Southwark and Corporation of London LAs.

 Following consultation, the Academy must consider comments made by those consulted.
 The Academy shall then determine its admission arrangements by April of the relevant year and notify those consulted what has been determined.